minorua/Qgis2threejs/source/2.9/Exporter.rst

 * Use original DEM values
    Uses the original DEM elevation values without interpolation.
 The DEM is divided into tiles.

+   This option cannot be used if the CRS of the DEM layer differs from the project CRS, or if the DEM grid spacing differs between the x and y directions.
+In addition, terrain objects will not be displayed if the map in the map canvas is rotated.

    * Tile side segments
       Specifies the number of segments along each side of a terrain tile.